Marbled grouper: Distribution

 The marbled grouper is found in the Western Atlantic Ocean from North Carolina south along the eastern coast of the United States to the Bahamas, in the Gulf of Mexico it is distributed from northwestern Cuba north to Alabama and the Flower Garden Banks, having also been recorded over salt domes in the United States territorial waters of the northern Gulf.
 In the Caribbean Sea it occurs from Cuba to Tobago, as well as Guanaja Island in Honduras.
-Off the coast of South America it is found from Santa Marta in Colombia to Guyana and then off Brazil from Sao Luis to Sao Paulo, including the Trindade and Fernando de Noronha Islands, Rocas Atoll, Parcel Manuel Luiz and Abrolhos Bank.
+Off the coast of South America it is found from Santa Marta in Colombia to Guyana and then off Brazil from São Luís to São Paulo, including the Trindade and Fernando de Noronha Islands, Rocas Atoll, Parcel de Manuel Luís Marine State Park and Abrolhos Bank.

 Habitat and biology

 The marbled grouper normally occurs on deep ledges, at depths between 3 and 250 m as well as on reefs, where it is usually found in caves or deep crevices.
-It is a solitary species which is secretie, nervously darting off when it is approached or threatened.
+It is a solitary species which is secretive, nervously darting off when it is approached or threatened.
 Its biology is little known but it is assumed that it forms aggregations for spawning like other groupers.
 The juveniles have been observed hiding among the spines of sea urchins.

 Taxonomy

-The marbled grouper was first formally described as Serranus inermis in 1833 by the Frenchzoologist Achille Valenciennes (1794-1865) with the type locality given as the Antilles.
+The marbled grouper was first formally described as Serranus inermis in 1833 by the Frenchzoologist Achille Valenciennes (1794–1865) with the type locality given as the Antilles.